SemionV/doryn/devlog.md

 # Development log

 Tasks:
+* Consider to allocate controller classes on stack(use const T& instead of std::shared_ptr/std::unique_ptr)
 * Generalize core type of Matricies, so that it can support also double
-* Consider to allocate controller classes on stack(use const T& instead of std::shared_ptr/std::unique_ptr)
-* Implement dynamic linking(load) of the dll, so that compilation/linking time in development will be reduced(long linking time of testApp.exe)
 * Render Meshes
 * Camera Control
 * Mouse picking